guptaricky/guptaricky/README.md

 # 💫 About Me:
-I am currently working at Persistent Systems as a Senior Engineering lead.<br>Software Engineer with 8 years of experience in web development, specializing in ReactJS, NodeJS, and PHP. <br>Skilled in developing solutions for supply chain management, e-commerce platforms, and collaborative software.
+I am currently working at Persistent Systems as a Senior Engineering lead.<br>holding 8 years of experience in web development, specializing in ReactJS, NodeJS, and PHP. <br>Skilled in developing solutions for supply chain management, e-commerce platforms, and collaborative software.
 Successfully implemented Healthcare Information Systems (HIS) and Student Information Systems (SIS), improving operational workflows and data management<br>Recently started learning Python and Gen AI.